vikasbukhari/XOR-Encryption-and-Caesar-Cipher-Using-JavaScript./README.md

-# XOR-CEASER-USING-JAVASCRIPT
+# XOR Encryption and Ceaser Cipher Using JavaScript.

-XOR and Ceaser Cipher Using JavaScript
+Some Old Code.